awslabs/sagemaker-debugger/sagemaker-docs/FirstPartyRules.md

 ]
 ```

+This rule is applicable for using with XGBoost.
+To use this rule with XGBoost, specify either the `collection_names` or `tensor_regex` parameter.

 ### LossNotDecreasing
 This rule helps you identify if you are running into a situation where loss is not going down.
 Note that these losses have to be scalars.
 It takes the following arguments.